 The concept is this: you take particular types of nuclear waste from nuclear power stations – specifically parts of the graphite moderators and reflectors that have been exposed to fuel rod radiation and that have themselves become radioactive in the form of carbon-14.

 Carbon-14 is a reasonably safe type of nuclear waste; it emits mainly beta particles, or high-energy electrons, and these don't get far or penetrate into skin.
-These electrons can be harvested to produce electricity, and instead of placing a collector near the sample, the Bristol team discovered it's possible to convert that carbon-14 into a diamond form.
+These electrons can be harvested to produce electricity, and instead of placing a collector near the sample, the Bristol team developed a process to convert that carbon-14 into a diamond form.

 A carbon-14 diamond, it turns out, can basically generate and collect charge in one spot, greatly reducing the loss factor experienced if those beta particles have to travel any distance.
 It's also an excellent heat sink, and diamond's ultra-rigid structure and unbeatable hardness also gives you a high degree of mechanical safety because very little can break it.